amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## What Is an OAuth 2.0 Integration?

-An OAuth 2.0 integration (referred to as integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
+An OAuth 2.0 integration, referred to as integration, is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
-With OAuth 2.0, integrations enable users to securely access Meraki resources, allowing them to monitor network status, configure settings, and collect data without needing to input credentials directly.
+With OAuth 2.0, integrations enable developers to securely access Meraki resources, allowing them to monitor network status, configure settings, and collect data without needing to input credentials directly.

 ## Benefits of OAuth 2.0 Integrations

-The advantages of using OAuth 2.0 for authentication compared to traditional API keys include:
+Using OAuth 2.0 for authentication offers several advantages compared to traditional API keys, including:

 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
-- **No more copying and pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
+- **Avoid copy-pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
-- **No more API key rotations**: OAuth 2.0 uses short-lived access tokens.
+- **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically replaced in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

 ## Build an OAuth 2.0 Integration